 Putting Kosher salt on the vegetables serves to draw out some of the excess liquid.

-Therefore, the day before I actually made the piccalilli, I combined the vegetables in a bowl.
+Therefore, I combined the vegetables in a bowl the day before I made the piccalilli.
 Then, I sprinkled on some Kosher salt.
 After giving the mixture a stir, I covered the bowl with plastic wrap and left it to sit on the kitchen counter overnight.

-Then, I heated the rest of the vinegar and sugar in a large saucepan over medium heat until the sugar had dissolved.
+- Then, I heated the remaining vinegar and sugar in a large saucepan over medium heat until the sugar had dissolved.
 This took about 2 minutes.

 I ended up with three 12-ounce jars of piccalilli and two 8-ounce jars.
 I stored the piccalilli in a cool, dark place for about a month until it was ready to be enjoyed.

-The Master Taste Tester likes to use the English Piccalilli in place of ketchup on for example fries and turkey burgers.
+The Master Taste Tester likes to use the English Piccalilli in place of ketchup on things like fries and turkey burgers.
 However you use it, you’ll definitely be hooked if you like vinegary sauces.
 Yum!

-- To easily peel pearl onions, add to pan of boiling water.
+- To peel pearl onions easily, add them to a pan of boiling water.
 Boil for 3 minutes; transfer to ice water to stop cooking.
-When onions are cool enough to handle, slice off root end and pinch to release onion from the peel.
+When onions are cool enough to handle, slice off the root end and pinch to release the onion from the peel.

 - Cornstarch and corn flour are the same thing.
 Both are thickening agents.